-While there can many causes of foaming, as detailed above, figuring out what is causing the foam in your pool is not always simple or obvious.
+While there can be many causes of a foamy pool, as detailed above, figuring out what is causing the foam in your pool is not always simple or obvious.
 The key is to systematically try each step to try to eliminate the problem.

 The first thing to do, whenever you have a foaming problem, is to check the water in your pool using a good test system or take a sample of your pool water to your local pool supply company for their analysis.